DorianTheGrey/DU-DamageReport/README.md

 1. Add scraps display needed to repair it all
 2. Tracking of damaged/broken elements in 3D space to easier find them
-3. Pop-out functionality to have display in the HUD instead while repairing
+3. Pop-out HUD functionality to have a mobile display while repairing
-4. Have a dedicated view on the screens if everything is healthy ("All systems nominal.")

 *GNU Public License 3.0.
 Use whatever you want, be so kind to leave credit.*